x86dev/docker-ttrss/README.md

 ```
 ## Useful stuff to know

+### Single User mode
+In case you are running behind a proxy that has basic auth and you do not wish to use
+ttrss auth, you can set the enviroment variable TTRSS_SINGLEUSER to true and it
+will change the setup to single user mode

 ### Backing up / moving to another server

 Decided to back up your data container and/or move to another server?
 Here's how